 Unfortunately, there is very high competition in the market as well.
 According to InfoShare Academy, currently 30% of companies from the IT industry have problems finding qualified employees, and there is a deficit of 50,000 programmers in the Polish market.
 This means very high demand and very low supply.
 Not a good combination at all.

 Obviously, this doesn’t mean you have to give up.
-You just have to realize that hiring a programmer is going to be a challenge for your company and that you should start thinking about the right strategy to help solve the problem.
+You just have to realize that hiring a polish programmer is going to be a challenge for your company and that you should start thinking about the right strategy to help solve the problem.

 2. Developers can get bored, as can everyone.

-The very important thing here is not to treat developers as just a pair of hands writing code.
+The very important thing here is not to treat software developers as just a pair of hands writing code.
 They are people and no matter how big their motivation is, after two years of doing the same things and working on the same tasks every day, they will quit and find a more interesting job.
 That’s why you should make sure to let them work on challenging projects and constantly ask for feedback.
 How do they feel about their work?
 Are they satisfied?

 When hiring a programmer, you should also keep in mind that as a result of high competition on the market, companies offer more and more benefits to developer joining their team: gym memberships, private healthcare, and modern offices with relaxation zones.
 Think about assets that can attract their attention.